OpenZeppelin/defender-sdk/README.md

 ## Development Setup

-Checkout the repo and run `npm i && npm run build`.
+- Checkout the repo and run `pnpm i --ignore-scripts --prefer-offline && pnpm run build`.

+  > Install pnpm globally with `npm i -g pnpm` if you haven't already.

+- To skip cache on the subsequent build steps you can use `pnpm run nx-build-skip-cache`.

 ## Testing